Enhancing Circular Treemaps with Temporal Glyphs for Time-Series Data

 Interaction: Click on the following picture to start a limited Java Applet of ClockMap which implements the basic idea.
 You can use the mouse wheel to zoom in and out.
 Hovering your mouse over the segments will give you information about the underlying data via tooltips.
 Clicking to a node in the deepest levels, will reveal the underlying leaf nodes.
 You might want to use the full-screen mode of your web browser.

 Dataset: The shown data represents outgoing network traffic of 5691 hosts (anonymized and truncated) in a large computer network for 24 hours.
 The octets of the IP addresses (e.g., 220.127.116.11) are used as subnet hierarchy.
 White segments in the glyphs mean that there was no data transferred in the particular hours.

 Feel free to download a High-Resolution Screenshot (3 MB) of the ClockMap visualization, which is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 - Werner Randelshofer.
 Visualization of Large Tree Structures.
 (Website)

 - Kai Wetzel.
 Pebbles: Using Circular Treemaps to Visualize Disk Usage.
 (Website)

 - F. Fischer, J. Fuchs and F. Mansmann.
 ClockMap: Enhancing Circular Treemaps with Temporal Glyphs for Time-Series Data.
 Proceedings of the Eurographics Conference on Visualization (EuroVis 2012), 2012.
-(BibTeX, Paper, Slides)
+(DOI, Paper, Slides)